scheidan/CAIRS-Tutorial/README.md

 the information that the intensity is below a certain level (a).
 The integrating sensor measures the average intensity over the time-span indicated by the black line in b).
-In c) the assimilation of both sensors is shown. in combination the two very different signals enable a quite detailed reconstruction of the rain intensity. _CAIRS_ works similar in all three dimensions (two spatial and time).
+In c) the assimilation of both sensors is shown.
+In combination the two very different signals enable a quite detailed reconstruction of the rain intensity. _CAIRS_ works similar in all three dimensions (two spatial and time).